maxammann/maplibre-architecture/Upgrading-from-Mapbox-Maps-SDK-for-iOS-v3.7.x-to-v4.0.x.md

 Mapbox Maps SDK for iOS v4.0.0 is the first major version of this SDK since 2015.
-To upgrade, follow [the installation instructions](https://www.mapbox.com/install/ios/), or run `pod update` with CocoaPods or `carthage update` with Carthage.
+To upgrade, follow [the installation instructions](https://www.mapbox.com/install/ios/).
+If you use CocoaPods or Carthage, update the version to `~> 4.0`, then run `pod update` or `carthage update`.

 Version 4.0.0 contains [a number of important changes](https://www.mapbox.com/ios-sdk/api/4.0.0/).
 There are several backwards-incompatible changes to be aware of as you upgrade, which are discussed below.